 Sailing out of Traverse City, the Traverse Tall Ship Company offers a Noon Sail, Afternoon Moomers Ice Cream Sail, Evening Sail, and the popular Floating Bed and Breakfast Package.
 They also offers multi-day Windjammer cruises in September.
 With over 3,000 square feet of sail, this stately vessel has plied the waters of West Grand Traverse Bay since 1991 and continues to be the most unique attraction in the entire area.

-The Beaver Island Boat Company out of Charlevoix may not be running their boats this month, but that doesn’t mean you can’t plan ahead.
+The Beaver Island Boat Company out of Charlevoix may not be running their boats during the winter, but that doesn’t mean you can’t plan ahead.
 Reserve a spot for your vehicle to journey to Beaver Island for this spring and summer.
 If you’re feeling extra adventurous, you can book a tour of the island as well.
 Let the Beaver Island Boat Company be the start to your island getaway!

 Shanty Creek Resorts in Bellaire is just minutes from Torch Lake, one of the remarkable 75-mile string of lakes and connecting rivers called the Chain of Lakes.
 Stretching 19 miles and covering nearly 30 miles, Torch Lake is where Shanty families head for days of sunshine and water.
 From water skiing to tubing, fishing or just floating around, Torch Lake is a must.